hikerpig/pintora/website/docs/intro.md

 # Intro

-Pintora is a javascript text-to-diagrams library that runs in both browser and node.js.
+Pintora is a javascript text-to-diagrams library that works in both browser and node.js.